-In the case series of 19 children treated with risdiplam, there were some improvements in swallowing and breathing function.30 Three severely affected children progressed from gastrostomy tube dependence to some oral feeding, while two with milder issues achieved complete independence from the feeding tube.
-Respiratory improvements included three children reducing non-invasive ventilation (NIV) from 24-hours a day to sleep-only use, and one eliminating non-invasive ventilation entirely.
+In the case series of 20 children treated with risdiplam, there were some improvements in swallowing and breathing function.30 Before risdiplam treatment, eight children had severe dysphagia.
+After treatment, three of these children were permitted oral taste feeds.
+Three children with mild dysphagia experienced complete resolution of their symptoms after treatment.
+Respiratory improvements included three children reducing non-invasive ventilation (NIV) from 24-hours a day to sleep-only use, and one eliminating NIV entirely.
 Two patients showed more modest respiratory gains and one started nighttime NIV, likely due to disease progression.
-Eleven out of twelve patients (92%) experienced either an improvement or stability in their CHOP-INTEND and HFMSE scores.
+Nine out of ten patients (90%) experienced either an improvement or stability in their CHOP-INTEND.
+Similarly, all nine patients assessed on HFMSE saw stability or improvement on their scores.
 No summary results were presented.
-Notably, one child experienced an increase of 12 points on the HFMSE (18 to 30)